- 14 April 2017

-Google My Business: Google handles about 3.5 billion searches per day.
+Google Business Profile: Google handles about 3.5 billion searches per day.
 With so much search activity, Google provides a wealth of information.
 You can discover how consumers are finding your business (local listings, paid, or organic search) and what location-specific action or conversions consumers are completing.
 Knowing insights on a per-location basis allows you to develop highly targeted marketing campaigns.

 Data to gather and analyze: conversion clicks against in-store visits to assess which stores are drawing customers in, which listings are gaining the most views